 Outside areas and boundaries

-Repair category 1
+Repair category 2

-Notes There is a burn in the garden grounds which may represent a health and safety issue.
+Notes There is bulging to dry stane dykes.
+A building contractor will be able to advise further.
+There is a water feature in the garden grounds which may represent a health and safety issue.

-There is open pointing to stone walling.

-There is decayed fencing.